Collins Bridge Club

 Using the CBAI Handicap Guidelines, handicaps are shown for all Club Members.
 CBAI offers two models:

-• A player's handicap is the difference, in percentage, between the Club’s average winning percentage (currently about 62.25%) and the player’s average percentage over a period.
-For example, a player with an average of 50% would have a handicap of 12%.
+• A player's handicap is the difference, in percentage, between the Club’s average winning percentage (currently about 62.5%) and the player’s average percentage over a period.
+For example, with a Club average winning percentage of 62%, a player with an average of 50% would have a handicap of 12%.

 • A stricter option, giving a player 2/3 of the above allowance.
 The player with an average of 50% would now have a handicap of 8%.